cjqzhao/grpc-codelabs/codelabs/grpc-rust-getting-started/README.md

 so that clients can actually use our service.
 The following snippet shows how we do this for our `RouteGuide` service:

 The features that RouteGuideService will instianted with will be from `route_guide_db.json` and will need a helper function from `data.rs`.
-Uncomment the load function in `data.rs`.
+Uncomment all the code in `data.rs`.
 Then, fill in main().

 ```rust
 mod data;